build-wars/gwmultilaunch/readme.txt

    or Hit Launch button to start Guild Wars
    (hint: possible to select multiple copies to launch at once)

+Guild Wars Updates: When there is an update, you will need to most likely launch a second time if you have multiple Guild Wars updating at the same time.
+See gw.dat question in the FAQ.

 Texmod Usage: Check the FAQ section.

 --------------